Gerry and the Pacemakers: History

-Drummer Freddie Marsden opened the Pacemaker driving school in Formby.
+Drummer Freddie Marsden later opened the Pacemaker driving school in Formby after having previously worked for British Telecom during the 1980s.
 He died on 9 December 2006 in Southport, age 66.

 On 15 March 2017, Gerry Marsden collapsed onstage due to a sore knee while performing at a concert in Newport, Wales.
-After being helped offstage, Marsden did not return, but was quoted as saying the incident was "nothing serious".
+After being helped offstage, Marsden did not return but was quoted as saying the incident was "nothing serious".

 Gerry Marsden announced his retirement on 29 November 2018, in order to spend more time with family, but, on 6 June 2019, to commemorate Liverpool's win against Tottenham in the Champions League, he surprised Take That fans by singing "You'll Never Walk Alone" at their show at Anfield.

 Original bass player Les Chadwick died on 26 December 2019.
+(After the original lineup broke up during the 1960s, Chadwick moved to Australia.)